-Pryor Creek, just to the southwest of downtown Pryor, was named after Captain Nathaniel Pryor who was a member of the Lewis and Clark Expedition.
+Pryor Creek was named after Captain Nathaniel Pryor, a Lewis and Clark Expedition member, War of 1812 Veteran and Osage Indian Agent who set up a trading post near Grand River.
 The city was originally named Coo-Y-Yah but the name was later changed to Pryor Creek by the postal service in 1887.
-The name of Pryor Creek was officially adopted by the city in 1898.
-Nathaniel Pryor was a veteran of the War of 1812 and an agent for the Osage Tribe who set up a trading post on the Neosho/Grand River.
+In 1894, Pryor Creek was incorporated as a town under the laws of the Cherokee Nation.

-Over time, Pryor has come full circle.
+Over time, Pryor Creek has come full circle.
 What began as a cattle town that turned to farming and wheat production, returned to a cattle town focused on meat and dairy production.
 With the construction of the Pensacola Dam, the city's population expanded to roughly 2,500 people.
 Within ten years the population nearly doubled with the introduction of electricity to the city and the introduction of the Oklahoma Ordnance Works which was located four miles south of the city.
 The munitions plant drew almost ten thousand workers at its peak and served as a regional draw for employment.
-Between 1950 and 1970, Pryor saw its community gain another 2,500 residents due to a strong local economy in the manufacturing industry.
+Between 1950 and 1970, Pryor Creek saw its community gain another 2,500 residents due to a strong local economy in the manufacturing industry.
 What was the Oklahoma Ordnance Works is now the MidAmerica Industrial Park which is still one of the region's largest employers.

-Historic Downtown Pryor, pryorcreek.org
+$Historic\, Downtown\, Pryor\, Creek,\, pryorcreek.org$